openedx/edx-documentation/en_us/open_edx_release_notes/source/lilac.rst

 Changes to certificates
 -----------------------

-- Various bug fixes and updates around course certificate generation (@crice)
+- Various bug fixes and updates around course certificate generation
   - In an effort to be more inclusive, code referencing the course CertificateWhitelist model is being updated to instead refer to a Certificate Allowlist.
 The model itself has not yet been renamed.
   - Temporary CourseWaffleFlag added to control access to updated behavior of the CertificateWhitelist (aka Certificate Allowlist)
   - Temporary CourseWaffleFlag added to control access to updated behavior of the course certificates